docutils/docutils/docutils/docs/ref/doctree.rst

 (positive number followed by "*", e.g., "5*" for 5 times the
 `unit proportion`_ , or just "*" for one unit proportion) or a *fixed measure* (e.g., 2.5cm).

 Docutils supports only proportional measures.

 .. important::
-   Currently, Docutils stores "colwidth" values as numbers and interprets unitless values as proportional measures while the `Exchange Table Model` uses the default unit "pt".
+   Currently, Docutils interprets unitless values as proportional measures while the `Exchange Table Model` uses the default unit "pt".
-   This will change__ in future versions of Docutils.
+   This will change__ in future versions.

 __ https://www.oasis-open.org/specs/tm9901.html#AEN530
 __ ../../RELEASE-NOTES.html#document-tree-docutils-dtd